uswds/uswds-site/_components/form-templates/02-address-form.md

     <h4 class="usa-heading">Accessibility</h4>
     <ul class="usa-content-list">
       <li>As you customize this form template, make sure it continues to follow the <a href="{{ site.baseurl }}/form-templates/">accessibility guidelines for form templates</a> and the <a href="{{ site.baseurl }}/form-controls/">accessibility guidelines for form controls</a>.</li>
-      <li>Also make sure that the input masking on the ZIP field, which inserts a hyphen before the four-digit extension, is accessible to people using screen readers.
-We use <a href="https://github.com/filamentgroup/politespace">Filament Group's Politespace</a>.</li>
     </ul>
     <h4 class="usa-heading">Usability</h4>
     <h5>When to use</h5>